tutorialseu/TutorialsEU_GuessTheWord/README.md

 # TutorialsEU_GuessTheWord
-The Guess The Word project for the sixth chapter of the Tiny C# Projects book.
+The Guess The Word project for the sixth chapter of the C# by Example book.